Sandokan: Films

-TV miniseries
+Additionally, Temple of the White Elephant (a.k.a.
+Sandok, il Maciste della giungla) with Mimmo Palmara (1964, dir.
+Umberto Lenzi), who played a character named "Sandok", inspired by Salgari's character.
+Meanwhile, The Mountain of Light, a.k.a.
+Jungle Adventurer, with Richard Harrison (1965, dir.
+Umberto Lenzi) was retitled "Sandok" in certain territories, itself being based on a non-Sandokan Salgari novel.

+Television

 In 1976, Indian actor Kabir Bedi played the lead in Sandokan, a six-part miniseries for European television directed by Sergio Sollima.
 Carole André was cast as Lady Marianna Guillonk, Philippe Leroy played Sandokan's trusted friend and lieutenant Yanez De Gomera.
 The role of the main antagonist James Brooke was performed by Adolfo Celi.

 In 1977, Kabir Bedi reprised his role in the film La tigre è ancora viva: Sandokan alla riscossa!
-(The Tiger Lives Again: Sandokan To The Rescue!).
+(The Tiger Lives Again: Sandokan to the Rescue!).
 The TV series theme song, "Sandokan", was composed by Oliver Onions (a pseudonym of the De Angelis brothers), and made the top 10 in many European countries, albeit mostly in the translated English version.

 A 2004 documentary, Sandokan's Adventure, detailed the making of the series.

 Two further television series were made The Return of Sandokan in 1996 and The Son of Sandokan in 1998, with Kabir Bedi again reprising his role.

-Animated series
+It was announced that a new series is in the works at Lux Vide for Rai 1, developed by Alessandro Sermoneta, Scott Rosenbaum and Davide Lantieri.
+Can Yaman stars in the role of Sandokan, with Alanah Bloor cast as Lady Marianna Guillonk.
+The series began filming in April 2024.

+Animation

-Sandokan the animated series was released in 1992 by Spanish animation studio BRB International, and broadcast in the United Kingdom on Channel 4 and Republic of Ireland on RTE Two.
+The first animated series, Sandokan, was released in 1992 by Spanish animation studio BRB International, and broadcast in the United Kingdom on Channel 4 and Republic of Ireland on RTE Two.
+It was later repeated in the UK on certain ITV regions in 1996.
 This children's animated show, written by Doug Stone and Dave Mallow, is loosely based on Salgari's novels.
-In the show, Sandokan (here an anthropomorphized tiger) is an usurped prince who travels the seas as a pirate seeking to reclaim his rightful throne from the Rajah of Sarawak.
+In the show, Sandokan (here an anthropomorphized tiger) is an usurped prince, who travels the seas as a pirate seeking to reclaim his rightful throne from the Rajah of Sarawak.
+He battles the evil maharajah, who killed his parents.
+In the midst of this local struggle, Sandokan falls in love with Mariana (here an anthropomorphized deer), who is the daughter of a European power, who has naval influence over the area.
 The first nine episodes of the series are available in three DVD volumes in the United Kingdom.
 A condensed version of the series was released as an animated movie, The Princess and the Pirate, in 1995.